globalazure/communities/README.md

 1. Fork this repo.
 2. Find the right year folder.
 (Hint: For Global Azure 2023 the folder is '2023'.)
-3. Copy the root folder "_template" and give it a repo unique folder name for example with the name of your community.
+3. Copy the folder "template" and give it a repo unique folder name for example with the name of your community.
    * Example: Your community name is "Foo Community in Malmö Sweden" you could make your folder name in this repo this: './2023/FooCommunity/'.
    * You pick the folder name.
    * If it is already taken you need to choose another name.